yuanbei/Nars-Wiki/Truth-Functions.md

 Given a certain logical syllogistic rule applied to derive a conclusion, the truth value of a conclusion is being computed using **truth function**.

-There are four truth functions
+There are four truth functions that are applied in correspondence with syllogistic rule:
+1. F deduction
+2. F abduction
+3. F induction
+4. F exemplification